StevenPate/bookshelves.dev/src/content/shelves/books-i-have-enjoyed-in-2022.md

       In 2003, routine work at the site of the largest construction projects in the state of Washington turned up the first archeological evidence of what eventually was discovered to be the largest pre-European contact village site ever excavated.
 Stopping work on an enormous project was controversial, but it was the story of how the memory of the site had been ignored and erased which was the most profound revelation.
 This story encapsulates so much about European settlers' attitudes towards native peoples' cultures, and the hurt this has caused for generations.
 There are hopeful notes about changing attitudes, and it is certainly noteworthy that the project with so much money and so many interested parties and agencies was indeed stopped.

       This is a closely-reported story, and certainly feels definitive.
 Mapes clearly interviewed a lot of people and the eyewitness accounts yield interesting results, such as an incredibly thorough depiction of a burning ceremony (where a feast table, clothing and other objects were burned for the ancestors).
 I learned so much from this book.
-  - ISBN: '9781644450802'
-    summary:  |
-      A polyphonic novel with a joyful and fresh voice giving life to a deep specificity of its place: a small Pyrenees village where the physical and spiritual relics of generational tragedy (civil war) litter the landscape and a particular family is scratching out a life as natural catastrophe and personal trauma sometimes overtake things.
-    description: |
-      Have you ever wondered what would happen if Haruki Murakami had tried to create his version of Faulkner's Yoknapatawpha County, but in remote Catalonia, with naive but poetic language and (perhaps ironically because we're talking about Catalonia) less surrealism and more folklore?
-And in under 200 pages?

-      ***When I Sing, Mountains Dance*** is a polyphonic novel whose specificity of place pervades it with extraordinary depth.
-That place is a small town in the Pyrenees, where the physical and spiritual relics of generational tragedy (civil war) litter the landscape, and a particular family is scratching out a life as natural catastrophe and personal trauma sometimes overtake things.
-The totality of the place seems to be telling this story.
-Entries in this collection of monologues are voiced by: clouds, ghosts, mushrooms, deer, witches, mountains, and homo sapiens.
-The kaleidoscope of perspectives is playful while also grounding the events to an almost elemental perspective.
-"Here," says a whole, peopled landscape,  "is life; it isn't always easy, but it is very much life."

-      Irene Solà's 2019 novel was translated from the Catalan by Mara Faye Lethem and published by Graywolf Press this year.
-I ate up its 18 short chapters like so many exquisite little tapas.
-I don't mean that in an insulting way.
-Consuming tapas and short chapters of adventurous literary fiction are literally two of my favorite things.
-Plus this book also let me enjoy remembering the only time I have ever been in the remote Pyrenees, visiting a friend for a week a loooooong time ago.
-How we took a walk that ended in an improbable ruin perched in a place where nobody should be building anything, were overtaken in a microscopic town by a herd of demonstrative sheep, lost power in the middle of one freezing night in what was still mostly a barn, cobbled together dinners from the neglected pantry of poets and painters, and in general enjoyed feeling alive in majestically unpeopled spaces.
-That setting felt quiet while also crackling with a capability, if given full attention, of saying more than I was quite ready to understand.
-And it is surely my own memory playing tricks on me, but... this novel?
-It felt like that.
-    publisher: Graywolf Press

 ---